 For operation in paired and unpaired spectrum, the ACLR shall be higher than the value specified in table 6.6.4.6-1.

+For Band 41 NR operation in Japan, absolute ACLR limits shall be applied to the sum of the absolute ACLR power over all antenna connectors.

 [Unaffected Portions Skipped]